 Exploring the versatility of modern cycling dynamics

-Aerodynamic tube shaping reduces wind drag, allowing cyclists to maintain higher speeds with less effort.
+Aerodynamic tube profiles and integrated cockpits reduce wind drag, allowing cyclists to maintain higher speeds with less wattage output.

 Understanding right of way?